msys2/msys2.github.io/web/privacy.md

 * Debugging and abuse detection
 * Creation and publication of anonymised usage reports:
     * Overall popularity of requested packages and package types, based on the IP and request path
-    * Distribution of Windows/pacman versions used, based on the user agent
+    * Distribution of Windows/pacman versions used, based on the IP and the user agent
     * Distribution of cloud/non-cloud users, based on the IP

 For what mirrors log, store or process see their respective websites.